rkishore1207/React-Advanced/Advanced/Readme.md

 * Didn't use **setState() or dispatch** on dependency, because that things are *rendered only once*, that also during initial rendering.
 * We could not use **useEffect() frequently**, if none of the other choices are there, then we can go for useEffect().
 * In react it is called as <u>**`Escape hatch`**</u>.

+## Redux
+* npm i redux
+* npm install -D @types/redux
+* npm i react-redux
+* npm i redux-thunk
+* **Redux Thunk** is the `middleware`, to perform certain operations `asynchronously` and replace the dispatched payload, then only it will reach the reducer and update the state.
+* That is, some async actions were happening between dispatch and state updation (at store).
+* Regularly thunk should return a `function` and if function are there then redux identified that as a **Thunk function**.